MartinRapcan/MartinRapcan/README.md

 # "Hello there! 👋 - General Kenobi, you are a bold one!"

-I'm Martin, a full-stack developer and a huge Star Wars fan!
+I'm Martin, a full-stack developer and a huge sci-fi especially Star Wars and Western movies fan!

 ## 🚀 Skills